 Baked rabbit can be stored for up to 1 day in the refrigerator in an airtight container.
 Freezing is not recommended.

 753 calories per serving.
-For a more intense flavor, add spices like curry or paprika.
+For a more intense flavor, add spices such as curry or paprika.

 Italia, Lazio